U.S. flag

 Departmental Sponsors

-A Department of Commerce U.S. citizen employee designated in writing as accountable for the security oversight of all activities associated with the successful accomplishment of a specific Foreign National visit or Guest assignment.
+A Department employee who is a U.S. citizen designated in writing as accountable for the security oversight of all activities associated with the successful accomplishment of a specific foreign national visit or guest assignment.

 • Comply with all requirements for access approval and conduct, including providing timely, complete, and accurate information regarding the visit to the Field Servicing Security Office.